• Proposed

 Conservation Actions

-Increase in survey efforts to clarify distribution and population size.
+An increase in survey efforts is needed to clarify its distribution and population size.

 Country occurrence